ds-102/fa21/index.md

 This syllabus is under development and is subject to change.
 Due dates for homework and lab assignments will be announced shortly.

-**If you are requesting an extension for a HW or lab assignment (due to DSP accommodations), please email the course email (TBA) prior to the original deadline date.** Please avoid emailing the professors.
+**If you are requesting an extension for a HW or lab assignment (due to DSP accommodations), please email the course email (data102@berkeley.edu) prior to the original deadline date.** Please avoid emailing the professors.

 <script>
   function get_buttom() {